DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Falling from a great height is dangerous.
 At the end of a fall, a creature takes 1 damage and applies -1 speed for every 2 space equivalent in height it fell and the creature is Knocked Down.
 This speed is recovered after a Rest or if the creature is healed to their maximum HP.
-Your GM may allow for an Agility Check to mitigate the penalty from falling.
+Your GM may allow for an Agility Save to mitigate the penalty from falling.

 #### Challenging Terrain

 Moving through the environment can sometimes be challenging.
 When navigating through *Challenging Terrain*, moving through one space requires 2 speed.
-While standing in Challenging Terrain, all Agility Checks are made with the Lower Hand.
+While standing in Challenging Terrain, all Agility Saves are made with the Lower Hand.

 ## Character Creation